CompanionCubeGD/CompanionCubeGD/README.md

 # Hi!
-Hi I'm Smugumin / Violet!
+Hi I'm Scaratek / Violet!
 - Retired Contributor in the TN Community
 - Member of Mercury Workshop
 - Transgender Male to Female